 Arsenic Food and Drink Daily Limits

-Current World Health Organization daily limits of arsenic in drinking water are 10 μg/L. Arsenic can cause a number of human health effects at levels higher than this.
+Current World Health Organization daily limits of arsenic in drinking water are 10 μg/L (or parts per billion).
+Arsenic can cause a number of human health effects at levels higher than this.
 [5, 6]

 A 2010 research review published by the European Food Safety Authority found that the dose of inorganic arsenic consumed from food or drinks that would produce a 1% increased risk of developing cancers of the skin, urinary bladder and lung, ranged from 0.3 to 8 μg/kg of bodyweight.
 That’s 20 – 544 ug/day for a 150-pound person.